fractional-finance/Weavr-Protocol/README.md

 Hey there, Welcome to Weave. :wave:

-Weave is Frabrics resource for all blockchain related objects and entities, which means it encompasses almost our entire business and infrastructure.
+Weave is Frabric's resource for all blockchain related objects and entities, which means it encompasses almost our entire business infrastructure.

 Expect entity specific guides as we develop.

-## prerequisites
+## Prerequisites

-You are going to need to install [npm](https://www.npmjs.com/) and [truffle](https://www.trufflesuite.com/truffle).
-Once you have both installed, you will then need to run `npm install @openzeppelin/contracts` in this directory, to ensure that you have access to open zepplin templates.
+NodeJS, NPM, and Truffle are requirements.
+Once you have NodeJS and NPM installed, run `npm i -g -s truffle`.
+Then, run `npm i` from within this project to install its dependencies.

-## How to test
+## Testing

-With that, you should be able to run `truffle test`
+`truffle test`